KiraCore/docs/Spec/kira-core/iteration-0/README.md

 The MVP consist of 1 milestones that must be completed with defined below capabilities.
 This iteration scope is also divided into **OPTIONAL** :new_moon: and **ESSENTIAL** :full_moon: tasks.
 Each task also contains a status, which is **PENDING** :x:, **ACTIVE** :pick: or **COMPLETED** :white_check_mark:.
 Each feature :zap: MUST have assigned [:bookmark:CIP] (Kira Core Improvement Proposal) tags to each of it's tasks and dedicated documentation page.

+To learn more about branches and development process, see [versioning](../../versioning.md) documentation.

 _NOTE: All OPTIONAL :new_moon: features CAN become the the scope of the future iterations and are NOT a priority for delivery._

 1. :eyes: Web User Interface (Static Page)